CriticalMoments/CMSaasStarter/README.md

 ```
 ## First fork the project on Github
 git pull [Your Fork]
+cd CMSaasStarter ## or your fork name if different
 npm install
+## Create an env file.
+You'll replace the values in this in later steps.
+cp local_env_template .env.local
-## Run the project locally in dev mode
+## Run the project locally in dev mode, and launch the browser
-npm run dev --
+npm run dev -- --open
 ```

 ### Developer Environment